OpenNews/srccon/_transcripts/SRCCON2018-using-tools.md

 In the newsroom we just want to get our mitts on it and start using it.
 Absolutely.

-Perfect is the enemy of shit.
+Perfect is the enemy of shipped.

 I am not sure we have anything to add that hasn't been said except when you are selfishly developing a tool, because it is your idea, you should probably design for at least one other person.